MatanSultan/FlowBoard-AI/README.md

 ## Product Summary

 FlowBoard-AI
- lets you create projects, organize work on a drag-and-drop kanban board, and generate entire task lists from a plain-English prompt using GPT-4o-mini.
+ lets you create projects, organize work on a drag-and-drop kanban board, and generate entire task lists from a plain-English prompt using GROQ.
 Every action is scoped to the authenticated user via Supabase Row Level Security.

 ---